cortabear/strategy__golden-cross/README.md

 # Strategy : The Golden Cross
 The Golden Cross Strategy Demo
-In this demo we will walk through the creation of the infamous 'Golden Cross Strategy' trading strategy using NinjaTrader 8.
+In this demo we will walk through the creation of the infamous '[Golden Cross Strategy](https://etfdb.com/etf-education/3-simple-moving-average-etf-trading-strategies/)' trading strategy using NinjaTrader 8.

+> IF the simple moving average (SMA) of the 'investment' in a 10 period timespan just moved up and crossed over the simple moving average (SMA) of the 20 period timespan THEN BUY the 'investment'.
+Set a stop loss at 10% loss and a profit target of 20%.

 ## Table Of Conents
 1. [Getting Started](#)